 The UK has quietly undergone somewhat of a revolution in the last 2 years.
-Not only has the availability of fibre optic broadband become much more widespread, the packages that are now on offer that claim to be unlimited, actually are.
-Even better, the price on unlimited internet connections is now really competitive, especially if you are willing to subscribe to phone services.
+Not only has the availability of fibre optic broadband become much more widespread, but the packages also that are now on offer that claim to be unlimited, are.
+Even better, the price on unlimited internet connections is now competitive, especially if you are willing to subscribe to phone services.

-Ordering my fibre optic broadband was really simple.
-I spoke to Sky, who I was currently with to get my MAC code, and once they sent it to me I simply ordered my new internet package online.
-A few days before my service was due to begin I received the router provided by Plusnet, which I have to say looked really cheap and plastic.
-In testing it performed OK, but didn’t have many advanced options.
+Ordering my fibre optic broadband was simple.
+I spoke to Sky, who I was currently with to get my MAC code, and once they sent it to me, I simply ordered my new internet package online.
+A few days before my service was due to begin, I received the router provided by Plusnet, which I have to say looked cheap and plastic.
+In testing it performed OK but did not have many advanced options.
 In the end I stopped using it to use my own load balancing equipment.

-Support via their ticket system seems to be reliable, and when I had a line fault they were very supportive and quite willing to send an engineer to look at my line once I demonstrated that I had tested everything my end.
+Support via their ticket system seems to be reliable, and when I had a line fault, they were incredibly supportive and quite willing to send an engineer to look at my line once I demonstrated that I had tested everything my end.

 Advantages over BT Infinity 2